 With a biopsy, Dr. Brooks and Sammy can diagnose or rule out skin cancers, such as melanoma, basal cell carcinoma, and squamous cell carcinoma.
 But she can also use this procedure to remove skin lesions.
 Before your biopsy is performed, it is essential to tell your provider if you have been diagnosed with a bleeding disorder, if you have a history of skin infections, or if you are taking medications that either suppress your immune system or cause blood thinning.

 What can I expect during a biopsy?

 Your experience will depend on the type of biopsy you receive.
 For shave biopsies, Dr. Brooks or Sammy will use a sharp, double-edged razor or scalpel to cut the tissue.
 The depth of the incision will vary, depending on the part of the body that is being targeted.
 The procedure does cause bleeding, which will be stopped by the application of pressure.
 A topical cream will then be applied to the site of the cut.

 For punch or excisional biopsies, the procedure involves cutting into the top layer of fat beneath the skin.
 Stitches may be needed to close the wound and dressing, or an adhesive bandage is then used to protect your wound and prevent bleeding.

 When can I expect the results?

 After your procedure, we will send the sample to a lab for testing.
 The results can take several days or a couple of weeks, depending on the skin condition, type of biopsy, and lab procedures.
 We will schedule a follow-up with you to discuss the test results.
 Please do not hesitate to raise any questions or concerns that you have you during your appointments.
 We want to be as helpful and transparent as possible.
-If treatments are needed, they can be performed by Dr. Brooks.
+If treatments are needed, they can be performed by Dr. Brooks or Sammy.

 Request an appointment at Boise Dermatology

 If you want to remove a skin lesion or you think you may need a biopsy, request an appointment at Boise Dermatology through our website.
 You can also give us a call at (208) 888-0660 to set up an appointment with Dr. Brooks, our board-certified dermatologist.